 A cozy blanket, a place by the fire, a snoring puppy at your feet.
 We could make a long list of everything that makes us feel cozy when we’re at home.
 Yet, when it comes to what we put on the table, nothing quite accomplishes that feeling of warmth and well-being more than a steaming bowl of soup.

-This time of year, many of us start craving the sweater of foods: soup.
 Here are seven tried-and-tested recipes we absolutely love.
 There are a few options for vegans and vegetarians, soups loaded with protein, a tasty “lasagna soup” that boggles the mind, and a carrot-ginger soup as pretty as a sunset.
 (You’ll be posting all about it on Instagram.)
-It’s time to get blending!

-We love recipes that involves setting aside half for later, thus saving us on a harried weeknight!
+We love recipes that make more than you’ll likely be able to finish off in one sitting, giving you lots of options for future meals.
 This is one of many such recipes on the site: Bite-size turkey meatballs are packed with fresh oregano, grated Parmesan, Panko and a bit of garlic.
-You can freeze one portion for a rainy (or frantic—no judgment!) day.
+You can freeze one portion for another day.
 A simple garlic, onion, chickpea and mustard greens broth is a tasty, aromatic foil to the plump meatballs.